webunii/ITPM/README.md

 	Students can ask problems which are related to the course materials on comments section.

 * **e-Mail reminder**
-	Students get a e-mail if a assignment is added.
+	Students get a e-mail then a assignment is added.